sjrubel10/product-announcer/README.txt

 /**
  * Frequently Asked Questions:
+ * - Why This Plugin?
+ * Product Announcer addresses the need for effective communication between website administrators and users by automating the notification process for new products.
+It helps to ensure that users are always up-to-date with the latest offerings, thus enhancing user engagement and satisfaction.
  * - How do I set up email notifications for new product creations?
  * Simply install and activate the plugin, then navigate to the plugin settings in your WordPress dashboard.
 From there, you can customize the email templates and configure the notification settings according to your preferences.
  * - Can I customize the email templates?